 Submissions to Accompany Your TPD Application

-Now this is what it all comes down to – the submissions.
 A successful TPD application should never simply rely on submitting a completed TPD claim form along with medical and occupational evidence.
 Insurers decisions on whether to pay out on your TPD claim are made much easier when they fully understand your story and new set of circumstances.

 You can accompany your TPD application with any additional document or statement you wish.
 A good personal injury lawyer will accompany your application with a written submission outlining in detail your pain, suffering, history, injuries, illnesses, employment and everything in between.